 The smdba tool also manages your archives, keeping only the most recent backup, and the current archive of logs.
-The log files can only be a maximum file size of 16 MB, so a new log file will be created when the files reach this size.
-Every time you create a new backup, previous backups will be purged to release disk space.
+The log files can only be a maximum file size of 16 MB, so a new log file is created when the files reach this size.
+Every time you create a new backup, previous backups are purged to release disk space.
 We recommend you use Cron to schedule your smdba backups to ensure that your storage is managed effectively, and you always have a backup ready in case of failure.

-Performing a Manual Database Backup
+Perform a Manual Database Backup